minio/docs/source/administration/console/managing-objects.rst

 - The :guilabel:`Summary` section displays a summary of the bucket's configuration.

-  Use this section to view and modify the bucket's policy, encryption, quota, and tags.
+  Use this section to view and modify the bucket's access policy, encryption, quota, and tags.

 - Configure alerts in the :guilabel:`Events` section to trigger :ref:`notification events <minio-bucket-notifications>` when a user uploads, accesses, or deletes matching objects.